-Students may request that graduate credit earned at ASU or another accredited university be used toward program requirements if the coursework was completed within three years of the first semester of admission in the History program.
+Students may request that graduate credit in history earned at ASU or another accredited university be used toward program requirements if the coursework was completed within three years of the first semester of admission in the History program.
 The courses may not have been used toward a previous degree.
-Up to 12 credit hours in History may be used upon the approval of the student's advisor and the Associate Head of Graduate Studies in History.
+Up to 12 credit hours in History may be used upon the approval of the student's advisor and the Associate Head of Graduate Studies in History; in the majority of cases, only 6 credit hours will be granted because otherwise students will have no opportunity to take electives in the program.
 Regardless of their topic or content, transfer credits may only be accepted as electives.
 They may not be used to satisfy the following requirements: HST 640, Core Seminar, or Research Seminar.

 An official transcript showing the final grade for the course(s) needs to be on file with the Graduate Admissions Office.
-The student submits a written request with a copy of the syllabus and a statement from their advisor in support of the request to the Academic Success Advisor.
-The Academic Success Advisor will present the request to the Associate Head of Graduate Studies in History and notify the student of the decision.
+The student submits a written request with a copy of the syllabus and a statement from their advisor in support of the request to the Graduate Program Coordinator.
+The Graduate Program Coordinator will present the request to the Associate Head of Graduate Studies in History and notify the student of the decision.